CPScript/remote-terminal/oth/readme.md

-other versions made in other langauges
+other versions made in other languages